UoW-ATM/Mercury/README.rst

 - the GUI version: (coming soon).

 Docker allows you to use the model on any OS without installing anything except a docker environment (see https://www.docker.com/get-started/).
-With a terminal in linux, you can download the docker image like this, for instance for the notebook version:
+With a terminal (e.g. powershell in windows), you can download the docker image like this, for instance for the notebook version:

 .. code:: bash

     docker pull ghcr.io/uow-atm/mercury/mercury_nb:latest

-In a terminal in linux you can use the docker image like this:
+In a terminal you can then use the docker image like this:

 - for the CLI: